 How to Lower Your Insurance Costs

 It’s not a hopeless situation if your insurance costs too much.
-There are ways that you can lower your costs.
+There are ways that you can lower your premium.
 You can’t do anything about your age or gender, but you can still control some factors.
-Here are some of the best ways to lower your premium:
+Here are some of the best ways to pay less for coverage:

 - Get discounts.
 Getting discounts is a great way to lower your rates.
-Every insurer offers discounts that you can qualify for.
-Popular discounts include the good student and safe driver discounts.
+Every insurer offers ones that you can qualify for.
+Popular rewards include the good student discount and safe driver discount.
 Be sure to check with your agent or provider to see what they have available in the way of discounts.

 - Drive safer and avoid tickets.
 This one is obvious but important.
 Avoiding tickets and accidents means your rates can go down.
 Going a couple of years without any issues will likely result in lower costs.